francoispqt/godi/README.md

 ```

 ## *Container.Bind
 Bind method adds a dependency maker to the container.
-The args passed to the Maker function are the ares passed to the Make or MustMake method of the container.
+The args passed to the Maker function are the args passed to the `Make` or `MustMake` method of the container.
 ```go
 DI.Bind(someKey, func(args ...interface{}) (interface{}, error) {
 		return &SomeDependency{args[0].(string)}, nil